geocomPP/sdvwR/chapter.md

 ### Loading spatial data in R

-In most situations, the starting point of spatial analysis tasks is loading in pre-existing datasets.
+In most situations, the starting point of spatial analysis tasks is loading in datasets.
 These may originate from government agencies, remote sensing devices or 'volunteered geographical information' (Goodchild 2007).
 The diversity of geographical data formats is large.

 R is able to import a very wide range of spatial data formats thanks to its interface with the Geospatial Data Abstraction Library (GDAL), which